intelops/capten/README.md

   6. Also the success and failure status will be notified back to the git repo in the case of pull_request event.Note for this the branch protection rule needs to be added

-  7. The tekton related pipelines and tasks can be viewed in the **tekton-dashboard** by clicking on the details option where the check is running
+  7. The tekton related pipelines and tasks can be viewed in the tekton-dashboard by clicking on the details option where the check is running or by clicking on the tekton icon present under Capten-->Controlplane Cluster in the ui

   ![DeployQT](.readme_assets/deployqt.png)